arturbac/kdevcxx_with_ai/README.md

 2. Highlight the request and the target code.

-3. Press `Ctrl + M` to activate the AI processing of selected request and code.
+3. Press `Ctrl + 1` to activate the AI processing of selected request and code.

 ## Example use